 10 Texts To Send Your Partner After A Fight To Show Them How Sorry You Are

 There are some pros and cons to going the text route when it comes to apologies.
-On one hand, they can’t see the sincerity in your eyes, but you can actually get all of the wording right.
-It also means they don’t have the pressure to accept your apology on the spot and can take the time they need to process what you had to say, without you staring them down.
-It also means that you're relinquishing control of the situation by digitally putting the ball in their court.
-To be fair, if you messed up, it was probably there already, am I right?
+On one hand, they can’t see the sincerity in your eyes, but they do offer the benefit of being able to get all of the wording exactly right.
+In addition, they don’t have the pressure to accept your apology on the spot and can take however much time they need to process what you had to say.
+It also means that you're relinquishing control of the situation by digitally putting the ball in their court, which can make waiting for a reply very, um, challenging.
+To be fair, if you messed up, it was probably tough already, am I right?

-So let's assume you blew it.
-You had a huge fight with your partner and now you've taken a breather and had a chance for cooler heads to prevail — only to realize you acted like a complete jerk and you owe them a big fat apology.
-How can you express to them how truly sorry you are, over text?
+So, let's assume you blew it.
+You had a huge fight with your partner and you took things too far or said something that hurt your partner’s feelings.
+Now you've taken a breather and had a chance for cooler heads to prevail — only to realize your behavior was, well, not great and you owe them a big ol’ apology.
+How can you express to them how truly sorry you are over text?
 You stare at the screen and get a sudden case of shame-spiral writer’s block.
 Don't panic, I’ve got you covered with lots of ideas of what to say when it’s time to eat some digital crow.
 Feel free to use these as they are or as inspiration for your next text apology!

 Also, keep in mind that no matter how good the apology, you are never guaranteed their forgiveness.
-If your apology is just a formality so that you can "move forward," rather than a real expression of regret and desire to to do better, then you are not really apologizing, you're just continuing selfish behavior.
+If your apology is just a formality so that you can "move forward," rather than a real expression of regret and a desire to to do better, then you are not really apologizing.
 Does that sound harsh?
 Sorry, not sorry.